mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 })
 ```

 As we saw in the previous article, when dealing with _effects_, _monads_, _container types_ or whatever we want to call them, one crucial point is how we can compose and combine them.
-For example, let say we want to refactor the example of retrieving the gap between the salary of a job with the maximum salary available in the database.
+In the first part of this series, we implemented a function that returns the gap between the job salary given a job id and the maximum salary for the same company.
+We called the function `getSalaryGapWithMax`.

+Let's say we want to refactor the example using the `Result` type.
 First, we need to add the `findAll` function to the `Jobs` interface and implementation:

 ```kotlin
 interface Jobs {